-Jon Martin is Communications Manager at Woodbrooke and has over ten years of experience participating in and thinking about online and offline communities.
+Jon Martin is Woodbrooke’s Head of Communications & Impact.
+He has over ten years of experience participating in and thinking about online and offline communities.
 He has a background in arts marketing and student union communications, as well as working as Outreach Marketing Officer. and later Ministry and Outreach Officer, for Quakers in Britain.
 He has a MA in Politics from Lancaster University where his study focused on student movements and the Neoliberal University.

 Jon teaches as an associate tutor on outreach, marketing, digital communications, and online community in the Quaker context.
 He has also supported Quaker work on Engaging Young Adults, Simpler Meetings, and served as Secretary to Quaker Life Nominations Committee.
 Jon’s home meeting is Bailrigg Meeting at Lancaster University.
 Jon is co-host and co-producer of A Quaker Take podcast.

 Our limited understanding of community: It’s time to remake Quakerism

 An exploration of the nature of online church and identity in the Quaker context looking at the limits of Quaker membership in comparison to the fluidity of online community.
 One of four articles by four different authors on ‘the future of Quakerism’ for the Friends Quarterly.

 Students in Government?

 Alborada – Latin American Uncovered – Spring/Summer 2015

 An article in the first Alborda magazine (Spring | Summer 2015) on developments in Chile with the student movement and the Bachelet Government following the 2014 election.

 ‘It’s more about a mindset than knowledge – it’s a willingness to experiment.’